F-I-D-O/Manuals/manuals/LLM.md

 - [`Cogitating`](https://claudionary.com/definition/cogitating/): Intensive computation, Claude approached hard analytical problem.
 - [`Discombobulating`](https://claudionary.com/definition/discombobulating/): Claude plans how to express an already presented idea in a new way, so that the user can understand it better
 - [`Drizzling`](https://claudionary.com/definition/drizzling/): gathering the required knowledge in an inefficient, sparse way, like a light rain.
+- [`Envisioning`](https://claudionary.com/definition/envisioning/): Early phase of Claude's thinking, before it decides wheter the idea is achievable, sound or the best way to to do.
 - [`Gusting`](https://claudionary.com/definition/gusting/): when the thinking is unstable, swithich between almost idle state to bursts of thoughts spending thousands of tokens.
 - [`Honking`](https://claudionary.com/definition/honking/): Claude dramatically change the line of thought, based on the user prompt.
 This happens if the user manifests disatisfaction.
 - [`Levitating`](https://claudionary.com/definition/levitating/): Claude is very close to give the definitive answer, but it hangs right before the end, before responding
 - [`Orbiting`](https://claudionary.com/definition/orbiting/): Failing to getting closer to the answer or solution of the problem
+- [`Razzmatazzing`](https://claudionary.com/definition/razzmatazzing/): Claude is excited, as the prompt is exactly at the right direction, it aligns with Claude's own thoughts.
 - [`Seasoning`](https://claudionary.com/definition/seasoning/): final touches of the tone, response draft is already complete,
 - [`Slithering`](https://claudionary.com/definition/slithering/): exploring a structured hierarchical document (JSON, Markdown) in a non-systematic way, exploring both the with (same level) and the depth (lower levels) in a sinusoid way.
 - [`Spelunking`](https://claudionary.com/definition/spelunking/): Claude is exploring a treacherous codebase, with lot of old APIs, fallbacks, or dead code